thekubernaut/DocTor/README.md

 - A GitHub repository
 - Python 3.11 or newer
-- Either:
+- Ollama installed and running (default)
-  - An OpenAI API key (if using OpenAI)
+- Optional: OpenAI API key (if using OpenAI instead of Ollama)
-  - Ollama installed and running (if using Ollama)

 ## License